All Publications

 June 16, 2022

-On June 13, 2022, The Hamilton Project at the Brookings Institution hosted a webcast entitled “Tackling International Tax” that explored significant changes to the taxing of international corporate income.
+On June 13, 2022, The Hamilton Project at the Brookings Institution hosted a webcast entitled “Tackling international tax” that explored significant changes to the taxing of international corporate income.

 The webcast, which was opened by former U.S. Treasury Secretary Timothy Geithner, brought together Hamilton Project Director Wendy Edelberg and National Economic Council Director Brian Deese for a discussion.
 A roundtable followed between Kimberly Clausing of the UCLA School of Law, Rohit Kumar of PwC, and Chye-Ching Huang of the Tax Law Center at NYU Law, with Jason Furman of Harvard University serving as moderator.